s9y/s9y.github.io/docs/faq/index.md

 #### How do I upgrade Serendipity?

-*NOTE*: When your server runs PHP 5.3+ you must use at least Serendipity 1.5.5.
-If you want to move an earlier version of Serendipity to a new server running PHP 5.3+, you should first upload all your old files, and then immediately upload the new Serendipity version files to your host, and then proceed the upgrade as usual.

 Serendipity has an automatted upgrade system.
-You can upgarde from any Serendipity version starting from 0.4 to the latest version, even nightlies/snapshots - and you will not loose any previous content.
-First of all, you should make a backup of your existing installtion by copying your whole directory and by creating a Database dump (use phpMyAdmin or something similar).
+You can upgrade from any Serendipity version starting from 0.4 to the latest version, even nightlies/snapshots - and you will not loose any previous content.
+First of all, you should make a backup of your existing installation by copying your whole directory and by creating a Database dump (use phpMyAdmin or something similar).

 After you have done that, you only need to extract the new Serendpipity release files over your old directory.
 Make sure that you never delete the serendipity_config_local.inc.php file, as it contains the most vital Serendipity configuration data.

-Then go to your Serendipity Admin Panel, and you will see the Serendipity upgrader.
+Then go to your Serendipity Admin Panel and you will see the Serendipity upgrader.

 It will tell you which version you are running, and which tasks are going to get executed.
-That means, some PHP functions can be called, and some DB updates are called.
+That means some PHP functions can be called, and some DB updates are called.
 The DB update files are stored in the `sql/` subdirectory of Serendipity.

 Before you continue the process, make sure that the PHP/Apache webserver is able to write to your `serendipity_config_local.inc.php` and `.htaccess` file, and that the directory `templates_c/` exists and is writable.
 You can change permissions using chmod commands in your favourite FTP or SSH client.